 What are the health concerns?

 According to Health Canada, even ingesting a low level of lead may be harmful.
 Lead can harm the intellectual development, behaviour, size and hearing of developing fetuses, infants and young children.
-The health impact depends on many factors including the amount consumed over time, age, nutrition and underlying health issues.
+The health impact depends on many factors.
+These include the amount consumed over time, age, nutrition and underlying health issues.

 People may ingest lead from many sources, such as food, drinking water, soil, paint and dust.
 There is no evidence that drinking water in B.C. is a significant source of lead intake.

 As the skin does not easily absorb lead from water, exposure to lead from showering, bathing or cleaning is not a concern.
-For more information about lead paint, see HealthLinkBC File #31 Lead Paint and Hazards.
+For more information about lead paint, visit HealthLinkBC File #31 Lead paint and hazards.

 How can lead get into my drinking water?

-Lead was once commonly used in drinking water plumbing, including: bronze, copper and brass pipes, taps, fixtures, and solder (used for joining metal pipes).
+Lead was once commonly used in drinking water plumbing.
+Examples include bronze, copper and brass pipes, taps, fixtures and solder (used for joining metal pipes).
 In 1989, the BC Plumbing Code changed to restrict the use of lead in plumbing.
 Buildings constructed before 1989 may be at a higher risk of having lead in drinking water due to corrosion of the plumbing.

 What is being done to address lead in drinking water?